Monk Eastman: Criminal career

-In 1898 Monk Eastman was arrested and convicted of larceny under the alias William Murray (one of the many Irish aliases which he used).
+In 1898, Monk Eastman was arrested and convicted of larceny under the alias William Murray (one of the many Irish aliases which he used).
 He was jailed for three months on Blackwell's Island.
 During this time, he belonged to a gang of pimps and thieves known as the Allen Street Cadets.

-The writer Herbert Asbury described Eastman as having a messy head of wild hair, wearing a derby two sizes too small for his head, sporting numerous gold-capped teeth, and often parading around shirtless or in My This tatters, always accompanied by his cherished pigeons.
+The writer Herbert Asbury described Eastman as having a messy head of wild hair, wearing a derby hat two sizes too small for his head, sporting numerous gold-capped teeth, and often parading around shirtless or in tatters, always accompanied by his cherished pigeons.
 He had a broad five-foot-six inch frame.
 In time, Monk's reputation as a tough guy earned him the job of "sheriff" or bouncer at the New Irving Hall, a celebrated club on Broome Street, not far from his pet shop.

 At the New Irving Hall and Silver Dollar Smith's Saloon, Eastman became acquainted with Tammany Hall politicians, who were powerful in New York and deeply involved with the ethnic immigrant communities.
 They eventually put him and his cohort to work as "repeat voters" in elections and strong-arm men to intimidate the opposition.

-Eastman's greatest rival was Paul Kelly (born Paolo Antonio Vaccarelli), immigrant leader of the majority-Italian Five Points Gang.
+Eastman's greatest rival was Paul Kelly (born Paolo Antonio Vaccarelli), an immigrant leader of the majority-Italian Five Points Gang.
 In 1900, at the turn of the 20th century, Eastman lived at 221 E. 5th Street, about two blocks from Kelly's New Brighton Social Club at 57 Great Jones Street.
 The warfare between these two gangs reached a fever pitch on September 17, 1903, with a protracted gun battle on Rivington Street among dozens of gangsters.
 One gang member was killed and a second reported fatally wounded, by a policeman.
 Numerous innocent civilians were injured.
 Some 18 members of the Eastman gang were reported as arrested.

 Tammany Hall worked closely with both Kelly and Eastman to mobilize their members in elections and patronage schemes.
 Its officials grew tired of the feuding and the bad press generated when civilians were killed or injured in the gangs' cross-fire.
 In 1903, Tammany Hall set up a boxing match between Eastman and Kelly in an old barn in the Bronx to settle the feuding.
 The fight lasted two hours, with both men taking hard punishment before it was called a draw.
 The politicians pressed the leaders to call a truce and end the street violence.